spantaleev/matrix-docker-ansible-deploy/docs/prerequisites.md

 - [Python](https://www.python.org/) being installed on the server.
 Most distributions install Python by default, but some don't (e.g. Ubuntu 18.04) and require manual installation (something like `apt-get install python`).

 - the [Ansible](http://ansible.com/) program being installed on your own computer.
-It's used to run this playbook and configures your server for you
+It's used to run this playbook and configures your server for you.
+Version 2.4 or later is required (see `ansible --version`).

 - properly configured DNS SRV record for `<your-domain>` (details in [Configuring DNS](configuring-dns.md#configuring-dns) below)